»Our institutions are failing because they are failing to scale.«

 »Failing to scale« is ultimately just another interpretation of Ashby’s Law.

-In the following, I will concentrate on the more technical »not being able« aspect and show an easy approach to solving the scaling challenges in the organization of organizations:
+There are numerous causes for a lack of adaptability to changing conditions.
+In simplified terms, these can be divided into »not wanting«, »not being able to«, and »not being allowed to«.
+In the following, I will concentrate on the more technical »not being able to« aspect and show a straightforward approach to solving the scaling challenges in the organization of organizations.

-Decision complexity is statistically reduced and enriched layer by layer with additional decision-relevant information (i.e. integrated horizontally).
-The scaling limits are reached when the organizational context changes significantly and no longer fits the integration structure.
-In extreme cases, analyses in preparation for decision-making can lead to tea leaf reading hermeneutics and rampant micropolitics.
+In the traditional model, scaling occurs through gradual aggregation of control information oriented toward organizational structures.
+Decision complexity is reduced statistically and enriched layer by layer with additional relevant information (i.e., horizontal integration).
+Limits are reached when the organizational context changes significantly and no longer fits the integration structure.
+In extreme cases, analyses for decision preparation can degenerate into tea-leaf reading and rampant micropolitics.

 I propose the following first principles: